Power-Components/powergrid-doc/docs/table/include-columns.md

 ### contentClasses

-* Adds the contents of the specified database column to the Table Column content <span>.
+* Adds the corresponding value of the key matching the column content in the provided array to the Table Column content &lt;span> CSS class attribute.

 | Parameter      | Description                              |
 |----------------|------------------------------------------|